-Hurricane Season Collides With Coronavirus, As Communities Plan For Dual Emergencies
+Hurricane Season Collides With Pandemic As Communities Plan For Dual Emergencies

 Nightmare scenario: evacuations in a pandemic

-Even without a pandemic, mass evacuations can be logistical nightmares, clogging freeways, causing traffic accidents, and depleting gas stations of fuel.
-For each storm, officials weigh the pros and cons of evacuation, and this year, they are adding the pandemic to their concerns, says Bryan Koon, a vice president at IEM, an emergency management and security consulting firm, and Florida's emergency management director under Gov. Rick Scott.
+Even without a pandemic, mass evacuations can be logistical nightmares, clogging freeways, causing traffic accidents and depleting gas stations of fuel.
+For each storm, officials weigh the pros and cons of evacuation, and this year, they are adding the pandemic to their concerns, says Bryan Koon, a vice president at IEM, an emergency management and security consulting firm, and Florida's emergency management director under former Gov. Rick Scott.

 Authorities in hurricane-prone states are rethinking not only when and where to call for evacuations, but how to execute them.
 In doing so, Koon says, officials have to contend with the vagaries of weather forecasting.